kuwarte/kommitrax/README.md

-# KOMMITRAX: Kill Procrastination with Blockchain
+# KOMMITRAX: Kill Procrastination with Web3

 KOMMITRAX turns your study goals into a financial commitment.
 Stake money, do the work, and get your money back.
 Fail, and your stake is gone.